hindu-comm/weblogs/manasataramgini/2005/09/2005-09-07_the-odd-cambodian-inscription-of-vinayaka.md

 comes this gaNapati who for your welfare conquers for the purpose of liberating.

 I wonder what mythological tale this alludes to ?
-May the terrible gaNapa be pacified
+May theterrible gaNapa be pacified